Blendify/blender-manual/trunk/blender_docs/manual/animation/keyframes/keying_sets.rst

 Keying Sets are a collection of properties.

+..
+Keying Sets are a set of keyframe channels.

-They are used to keyframe multiple properties at the same time, usually by pressing :kbd:`I` in the 3D View.
+They are used to record multiple properties at the same time.
+Now when you press :kbd:`I` in the 3D View,
+Blender will add keyframes for all the properties in the active keying set.

 There are some built in Keying Sets, and also, custom Keying Sets called *Absolute Keying Sets*.